 The findings from the Pathways Pilot Project are being made available to the public:

-- The summary report is now available.
-This report provides an overview of work undertaken by the Pilot Project, which identified the most common pathways from education to work and circumstances that influence employment and earning outcomes.
+- The summary report provides an overview of work undertaken by the Pilot Project, which identified the most common pathways from education to work and circumstances that influence employment and earning outcomes.

-- Data visualisation of the pilot is now available in the form of the Career Pathways Tool (BETA).
-This is an interactive data tool that shows how students have moved through education and training and into the workforce – explore the pilot data and learn about the journeys students have made in the past.
+- The Career Pathways Tool (BETA) is an interactive data tool that shows how students have moved through education and training and into the workforce – explore the pilot data and learn about the journeys students have made in the past.

 The new program of work